JuliaPhysics/SolidStateDetectors.jl/docs/src/man/grids.md

 There is a constructor method for grid: [`Grid(sim::Simulation)`](@ref).

 In [`calculate_electric_potential!`](@ref),[`calculate_weighting_potential!`](@ref) and [`simulate!(sim::Simulation)`](@ref)
-the calculation of the potentials start with an initial grid, which can be passed to these functions via the keyword `grid`.
+the calculation of the potentials starts with an initial grid, which can be passed to these functions via the keyword `grid`.
 If no grid is passed, the grid is generated via [`Grid(::Simulation)`](@ref).

 The two keywords `max_tick_distance` and `max_distance_ratio` can also be passed to the functions